Access all blog posts at: https://digitalbloggers.com/articles/elysiumspassage

 There was a time several years ago I would pay attention to my dreams.
 And funny thing; I found whenever I did this they seemed to pay attention to me, or at least they seemed to be there for me.
 All that was required of me was to intend to remember and record them when I awoke.

 And so, first thing in the morning after getting out of bed, I would journal what I could remember while I was still able before slipping away.
 As I did this, they would unfold more and more.
 The trick was not to put too much effort into the recall but just to relax, be open and let it come.
-Once an image or event appeared, and I 'caught' the thread of what was happening, it would just keep unraveling until I had whatever was there for me to see.
+Once an image or event appeared, and I 'caught' the thread of what was happening, it would just keep unravelling until I had whatever was there for me to see.
 I'm sure we all have these experiences from time to time.

-Then I would speculate on what meaning, if any, the impressions might have for me.
+Then I would speculate on what meaning if any, the impressions might have for me.
 No matter how bizarre, there generally was something that seemed to be a message or observation I was to make.
-Admittedly, some dreams were just too over the the top ridiculous to speculate on any meaning.
+Admittedly, some dreams were just too over the top ridiculous to speculate on any meaning.

 But I found that in paying attention to them, there was much they gave me to think about.
 Occasionally they would lift me into a very happy state.
 Unfortunately, I got lazy and stopped paying attention during my morning meditations.
 I don’t even know why because it was interesting and often very entertaining.
-After that, it seemed I seldom dreamed anymore, but of course this wasn't true.
+After that, it seemed I seldom dreamed anymore, but of course, this wasn't true.

 I will never forget my favourite dream.
-How or why it came to me, I don’t know, but the experience evoked something very extraordinary within me, elevating me to feelings that were so joyful and transcending for me that the memories still remain a place of joy, peace and tranquility, even after all these years.
+How or why it came to me, I don’t know, but the experience evoked something very extraordinary within me, elevating me to feelings that were so joyful and transcending for me that the memories still remain a place of joy, peace and tranquillity, even after all these years.
 I often think about what happened in that dream.
 I'm not sure if it would have come to me had I not been open to this personal epiphany.

-As I was completing the first draft of the fourth book of the series, Elysium’s Passage: The Elixir, this dream occured to me as a fitting end to the book when the hero, James, was about to depart his surreal realm of consciousness and re-enter his physical earth body.
+As I was completing the first draft of the fourth book of the series, Elysium’s Passage: The Elixir, this dream occurs to me as a fitting end to the book when the hero, James, was about to depart his surreal realm of consciousness and re-enter his physical earth body.
 It was the perfect end to the novel and that stage of the series.

 There are times I wonder if I had recalled something more than just a dream; perhaps an event that actually happened at one time in another zone of reality.
 What if there is something to parallel universes?
-In any case, this felt like a taste of heaven, not that I consciously remember what heaven was like prior to emerging on this plain of existence.
+In any case, this felt like a taste of heaven, not that I consciously remember what heaven was like prior to emerging on this plain/plane of existence.